-According to a provision in the Patient Protection Affordable Care Act, physicians wishing to order home healthcare services for patients covered by Medicare must schedule a face-to-face encounter with each patient.
-These visits must occur 90 days prior to, or within 30 days of the start of, a Medicare home healthcare episode, and each visit must also be documented using a Face-to-Face Encounter (FFE) Form.
+According to a provision in the Patient Protection Affordable Care Act, physicians wishing to order home health care services for patients covered by Medicare must schedule a face-to-face encounter with each patient.
+These visits must occur 90 days prior to, or within 30 days of the start of, a Medicare home health care episode, and each visit must also be documented.

 Use this form to make a referral for VNSNY home care.
-You can also use this form to document an encounter between you and your patient related to their need for home care and medical qualifications as homebound.
+You can also use this form to document a face-to-face encounter between you and your patient related to their need for home care and medical qualifications as homebound.
 DOWNLOAD FORM >

 To further refine your assessment of patient needs, VNSNY Candidate Cards can help evaluate which patients are candidates for specific services and programs.